oauth-wg/oauth-selective-disclosure-jwt/main.md

  * A **SD-JWT Release (SD-JWT-R)** is a JWT that contains in plain-text format a subset of the SD-JWT claim values which are being disclosed.
 It also contains salt values, enabling a verifier to check that the plain-text claim values map to the hashed claim values in the SD-JWT.
-If holder binding is desired, the release is signed by the holder.
+If holder binding is desired, the SD-JWT-R is signed by the holder.
  * **Holder binding** is ability of the holder to prove legitimate possession of SD-JWT by proving control over the same private key during the issuance and presentation.
 SD-JWT signed by the issuer contains